avg —

 Instructions

-All water absorbed, grains plump and crumbly — this is the target rice texture.
+All the water should be absorbed and the grains should become plump and crumbly – this is exactly the rice that will not turn to mush during the later frying.

-In the same skillet (with the chicken-fond), I heat the vegetable oil and butter together.
+In the same skillet that held the chicken, I heat the vegetable oil and butter together – the butter adds a mellow flavour and the vegetable oil keeps it from burning.

 Tips